- 03 Jun 2022

 The Async method: allows the the primary Flow to run independently, while the Sub-Flow completes.

-Each method has benefits for use in different scenarios; part of Flow design planning should be to decide which method works for a specific scenario.
+Each method has benefits for use in different scenarios; part of your Flow design planning should be to decide which method works for your specific scenario.
 The key difference is that the Sync method will cause the primary Flow to remain in a wait state (i.e. keep running) until the Sub-Flow completes.
 The Async method tells the primary Flow not to wait for the Sub-Flow to complete.
 (In legacy versions of Decisions, the Async method is called the "Fire and Forget" method.)
 With Async, control is immediately given back to the primary Flow.
-The consequence of this method is that the relationship between the two Flows is "asynchronous", meaning that the Sub Flow is now an independently executing Flow and has no necessary output data to deliver to its primary Flow.
+The consequence of this method is that the relationship between the two flows is "asynchronous," Meaning that the Sub-Flow is now an independently executing Flow, and has no necessary output data to deliver to its primary Flow.
 Due to the Flow running asynchronously, the Sub-Flow in an Async Flow, does not return data to the parent Flow, as opposed to a Sync Flow, which does.

 Start Linked Flow Async

 The Start Linked Flow Async is a flow step that allows a user to run a sub-flow independent of its parent process.
 Below is a table description of the step and a screenshot.

 |Selection Type||Decisions can run a flow picked by a user or can be dynamically selected by runtime|

 |Use Work Queue||Flows execution can be passed onto a work queue to be handled e.g. rabbitmq.
 For more info on work queues review worker queues workers threads|

 |Manage Execution Threads||The user can select which thread to run this process on, potentially used in multi-tenant environments|